Skip to main content

 This means that we don't just index Open Access articles – there are lots of closed-access articles which have open access metadata.

-We ingest data from multiple third party data providers, listed below:
+We ingest data from multiple third party data providers including:

 While we have a substantial dataset (270 million and climbing!), it's important to note that there will still be absences from our catalogue: some articles simply don't have their metadata open for access by tools like ours.
 Even if they might show on a Google Search, we may not officially have access to them.